City Code Chapter

 3.127.040 Administrator's Powers and Duties.

-- The Administrator of the Fire and Police Disability and Retirement Fund shall:
+The Administrator of the Fire and Police Disability and Retirement Fund will:

-- A. Be the Director of the Bureau of Portland Fire and Police Disability and Retirement, in accordance with Charter Chapter 5 Section 5-202;
+- A. Be the Director of the Bureau of Portland Fire and Police Disability and Retirement, in accordance with Charter Section 5-202;

 - C. Serve as the principle administrator of the FPDR plan and have the power to initially approve or deny claims filed with the FPDR and to subsequently suspend, reduce or terminate benefits as provided in Charter Chapter 5;